Ferrari Pinin: Design

 The drive for the project came from Sergio Pininfarina, who had dreamed of designing an Italian competitor for luxury 4 door saloons like the Jaguar XJ, the Maserati Quattroporte (designed by rival Giugiaro), and the Mercedes-Benz 450SEL 6.9.
 The project was also personally approved by Enzo Ferrari and the general manager of Ferrari at the time, Eugenio Alzati.
 According to Alzati, since Ferrari was a subsidiary of Fiat at the time, Mr. Ferrari was obligated to use a Fiat 131 as his personal chauffeured transport.
 Mr. Ferrari found the 131 inadequate and therefore positively viewed a possible production Ferrari luxury sedan.

 Leonardo Fioravanti led the design team, who had been responsible for most Pininfarina Ferrari designs since the 1960s, while detailed work was completed Diego Ottina.
 Fioravanti proposed a sporting sedan design, powered by a forward-located Ferrari flat-12 engine.
-New headlights from Lucas Industries allowed the front to be lowered, creating a thin egg-crate style grill.
+New headlights from Lucas Industries allowed the front to be lowered, creating a thin egg-crate style grille.
 The design also included body-coloured rear lights by Carello, From the side, the A and B pillars were disguised by using smoked glass, and exaggerating the C pillar, creating a coupe-style side view.